lbehm/wat/README.md

 Export the certificate of the Issuer (e.g. Let'sEncrypt) in Base64 encoded PEM format
 ###### -ExportPemEncoding `[ASCII|UTF8|UTF32|Unicode|...]`
 ###### -onChallenge `<ScriptBlock>`
-Script to be invoked with challenge token
+Script to be invoked with challenge token receiving the following parameter:
+    Domain            The domain name you want to verify Token / FQDN      The file name for http-01 or domain name for dns-01 challenges KeyAuthorization  The value you have to place in the file or dns TXT record
+###### -onChallengeCleanup `<ScriptBlock>`
+Script to be invoked after completing the challenge receiving the same parameter as -onChallenge with the addition of the response status 'valid' or 'invalid' as 4th parameter
 ###### -InternalAccountIdentifier `<String>`
 Internal identifier of the ACME account
 ###### -AutoFix